Public Safety Committee

 The Public Safety Committee was established by the adoption of Ordinance Number 1505, that went into effect on Friday, June 15, 2018.

-The Public Safety Committee will primarily focus on providing a public forum for the City, Arcata Police Department and community members to share their public safety concerns and identify potential solutions.
+The Public Safety Committee's primary focus is to provide a public forum for the City of Arcata, the Arcata Police Department and community members to share their public safety concerns and identify potential solutions.
 Committee members will research and evaluate crime trends and identify the highest risks to public safety.
 Committee members will also make recommendations to the City Council, City Commissions and City staff regarding threats to public safety, crime reduction and prevention strategies based on their research and community outreach.